jtrieu48/FluxDB/README.md

-# MongoDB clone by team bigbrains
+# FluxDB by Justin Trieu, Michael Vong, and Arzhang Valadkhani

 Description:
-- We made a Document Database application that can process and work with JSON Files
+- A Document Database application that can processes JSON Files
 - Follows MongoDB's implementation of organization through Databases, Collections, and Documents
-- This project encapsulates a small subet of features that noSQL Databases, such as MongoDB, offer.
+- Encapsulates a small subet of features that noSQL Databases, such as MongoDB, offer.
-- Some of the functionality emulated include CRUD Operations, Sequential Searching, and Threaded Searching
+- Emulates CRUD Operations, Sequential Searching, and Threaded Searching

 Software Prequisties: